 Add the stock and simmer for 45 minutes, or until the mince is tender and the mixture has thickened.
 Season to taste, and add a few dashes of Worcestershire sauce.
 Keep warm over a very low heat.
 Preheat the grill to high.

 Meanwhile, for the mash, put the potatoes in a pan of salted water and bring to the boil.
 Reduce the heat and simmer for 12–15 minutes, or until they are tender.
 Drain and return the potatoes to the pan, then place over the heat for about 1 minute to drive off any excess moisture.
 Mash well, then add the butter and milk, beating to form a smooth mash.
 Season to taste.

-Put the mince mixture in a baking dish and spoon the mash over the top.
+Put the cottage pie filling in a baking dish and spoon the mash over the top.
 Grill for 8–10 minutes, or until golden-brown.

 Meanwhile, boil the peas in boiling water in a small saucepan for 3–4 minutes, then drain and add the butter.
 Serve the cottage pie with the peas.

-To stop the mash leaking into the filling below (and if you have time), let the meat to cool before adding the potato topping.
+To stop the mash leaking into the cottage pie filling below (and if you have time), let the meat to cool before adding the potato topping.
 You can freeze the cottage pie filling for up to 3 months.